All Episodes

 My wife is.

-Now, what is the Church doing, Father?
+Now, what is the church doing, Father?

 Are they becoming politically correct?

-I mean, what's going on in the Church?
+I mean, what's going on in the church?

 Well, again, this goes back to the Second Vatican Council.

-There was a document released that was published under the title AA1025, The Memoirs of an Anti-Apostle.
+There was a document released that was published under the title AA 1025, The Memoirs of an Anti-Apostle.

-And it was the account of a nun, who was also a nurse, who was tending a dying priest.
+And it was the account of a nun who was also a nurse who was tending a dying priest.

-And he proceeded to tell her His past and what he had done.
+And he proceeded to tell her his past and what he had done.

-And what came out of this, out of his story, was that he was one of a number of men who were actually Soviet, I guess you could call infiltrators, who their job was to enter the seminaries become priests, move up through the ranks, and to destroy
+And what came out of this, out of his story, was that he was one of a number of men who were actually Soviet, I guess you could call infiltrators,

-the social teaching of the church by first attacking the theology of the church.
+who their job was to enter the seminaries, become priests, move up through the ranks, and to destroy the social teaching of the church by first attacking the theology of the church.

 And they were joined in this by a number of Freemasons.

-And as a matter of fact, there were a lot of Freemasonic observers at the Second Vatican
+And as a matter of fact, there were a lot of Freemasonic observers at the Second Vatican Council as well.

-So, and if you know anything about church history, the Masonic Lodge has historically been a self-avowed enemy of the Catholic faith.
+So if you know anything about church history, the Masonic Lodge has historically been a self-avowed enemy of the Catholic faith.

-And so what emerged from this man's, this priest's story was that he, along with a number of other men, had infiltrated seminaries, had arisen through the ranks, and that they were the ones responsible for the destruction wrought at the Second Vatican Council.
+And so what emerged from this priest's story was that he, along with a number of other men, had infiltrated seminaries, had arisen through the ranks, and that they were the ones responsible for the destruction wrought at the Second Vatican Council, which is really the root of the rot that we see today.

 And what he is talking is patented social Marxism.

-Okay, but here's a point of confusion for me.
+But okay, but here's a point of confusion for me.

-Doesn't the Church have values that could be said to be Somewhat akin to communist values.
+Doesn't the church have values that could be said to be somewhat akin to communist values?

-We all know communism doesn't work, but in terms of taking care of everybody, right?
+We all know communism doesn't work, but in terms of taking care of everybody, right, there are certain values that one could imagine are shared.

 Well, certainly, certainly.

-But the problem is that from the purview of Marxism, That means taking from everyone so that everyone, essentially, is equally poor.
+But the problem is that from the purview of Marxism, that means taking from everyone so that everyone essentially is equally poor.

 Right.